SAM-Denton/samde/README.md

 ### Dmenu-samde
 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/menu.png">

 This is a dmenu script that can be used to change various system settings, press super+shift+r to run it.
-Most of the settings are done with [Xresources](https://gitlab.com/SamDenton/dots/-/tree/master/.config/samde)
+Most of the settings are done through [Xresources](https://gitlab.com/SamDenton/dots/-/tree/master/.config/samde).

 Here's some information on the options:
 - Theme selector: The "themes" are also known as "rices".